harvard-edge/dataperf-speech-example/README.md

 For a detailed summary of the a benchmark, refer to the provided benchmark documentation.

+*Note that permission is required to view the benchmark documentation and download the required resources.
+Please contact will@coactive.ai to request access.*

 ## Requirements
 ### Download resources
 The following resources will need to be downloaded locally in order to run offline evaluation: